exxeleron/yak/doc/Configuration.md

 `binPath` | working directory
 `dataPath` | data directory
-`logPath` | directory for standard output and standard error redirections
+`logPath` | directory for standard output and standard error redirections `qPath` | location of the q interpreter (used to determinate between multiple q environments) `qHome` | location of the QHOME (used to determinate between multiple q environments)

 ### Environmental variables